douglasteeple/DIGITS_Traffic_Signs/README.md

 1. Classification training of the supplied P1 dataset of bottles, candy wrappers and an empty conveyor belt - the "P1" dataset.
 2. Creation of a Robotic Inference idea.
 In this case a traffic sign classification idea was chosen.
 The images are in the "TrafficSigns" dataset.

-The follwoing sections describe the steps taken in preparing the data, developing the model and testing the model and the results achieved in implementing each of these projects.
+The following sections describe the steps taken in preparing the data, developing the model and testing the model and the results achieved in implementing each of these projects.

 <hr>